 If an increased pay package is really your only concern then it might be an easy decision to stay, but if the problems run deeper, have they been looked into thoroughly?
 Have you raised your concerns before?
 Have they offered you a feasible solution?
 If not, the grass may well be greener on the other side.

-If you’re a candidate looking for an unbiased opinion on your current position and whether it’s time to make a move, please get in touch on 020 7 002 0178 or send an email to email@example.com to arrange a time for an honest discussion on the market and whether I can help.Posted about 3 years ago
+If you’re a candidate looking for an unbiased opinion on your current position and whether it’s time to make a move, please get in touch on 020 7 002 0178 or send an email to firstname.lastname@example.org to arrange a time for an honest discussion on the market and whether I can help.Posted over 3 years ago